pantheon-systems/documentation/source/content/guides/wordpress-configurations/02-plugins.md

 ## WP SAML Auth

 [WP SAML Auth](https://wordpress.org/plugins/wp-saml-auth/)
 provides support for SAML Authentication.
 The plugin comes bundled with the OneLogin SAML library and [SimpleSAMLphp](https://simplesamlphp.org/).
-For an example use case, see [Using WP SAML Auth with Google Apps](/guides/wordpress-google-sso)
+Refer to [Using WP SAML Auth with Google Apps](/guides/wordpress-google-sso) for an example use case.

 ## WP Redis

 [WP Redis](https://wordpress.org/plugins/wp-redis) provides an alternative caching backend, taking work off the database, which is vital for scaling to a larger number of logged-in users.
-For more information, see [Object Cache (formerly Redis) for Drupal or WordPress](/guides/object-cache).
+Refer to [Object Cache (formerly Redis) for Drupal or WordPress](/guides/object-cache) for more information.

 ## WP Solr

 [WP Solr](https://wordpress.org/plugins/solr-power/) enables the Pantheon Search (Solr) search engine for your WordPress website.
-For more information, see [Enabling Pantheon Search for WordPress](/guides/wordpress-configurations/wordpress-solr).
+Refer to [Enabling Pantheon Search for WordPress](/guides/wordpress-configurations/wordpress-solr) for more information.